MeesPierson: History

 In 1996, Fortis bank acquired MeesPierson from ABN AMRO for $1.43 billion.
 Then, in 2005, its name was changed to Fortis MeesPierson.
 The initial plan was to incorporate the name into Fortis Private Banking, but this plan was never realized because of the strong brand MeesPierson.
 According to some sources the board of directors decided not to change the name under pressure of the wealthy clients.
-As a result of the nationalization of Fortis Bank Nederland in October 2008, Fortis MeesPierson once again changed its name to MeesPierson in 2009.
+As a result of the nationalization of Fortis Bank Nederland in October 2008, Fortis MeesPierson once again changed its name to MeesPierson in 2009 back under the ABN AMRO bank name.